top of page

 To the extent ReadyOps provides optional AI-driven bid analysis or comparison tools, such tools are provided solely for administrative convenience.
 Member Firm remains solely responsible for reviewing original Vendor materials, including underlying proposals and agreements, and for making all final determinations regarding Vendor selection and engagement.
 Company does not review, interpret, or validate Vendor submissions.

 8.5.
 Use and Confidential Information.
 ReadyOps features and Administrative Resources are not designed or intended to function as a secure repository for privileged, confidential, or regulated information.
 Member Firm is solely responsible for determining whether use of ReadyOps is appropriate for its professional obligations and for implementing safeguards necessary to protect client communications.
 Use of ReadyOps does not create or waive attorney-client privilege.
+Company does not sell Member Firm matter-specific intake information to unrelated third parties.

 9. ReadyOps Use & IP Protection